• Free shipping on all orders

 Preparation

-Before attempting to remove tar from your dog’s paws, you should gather some things together to make the job as easy as possible.
+Before attempting to remove tar from your dog’s paws, you should gather a few supplies to make the job as easy as possible.
 Removing tar from a dog’s paw pads or fur can be a delicate situation that requires careful attention and the right tools.
 Here is what you need and what you can expect.

 • Time: 15–60 minutes